How secure is online banking?

 This could be by impersonating your CEO, hacking the email of the solicitor dealing with your house purchase, or phoning you up and claiming to be from the bank's fraud team.

-Check out our guide to some of these common tricks here, and always verify who it is that you're sending any money to.
+Check out our guide to common money transfer scams, and always verify who it is that you're sending any money to.

 Keep your connection private